GrapheneCt/VVNZRunner/README.md

 # Sample

-Full sample coming soon
+Sample blits some text to screen on Venezia side and displays it on ARM side

 To compile MeP code use [mepsdk](https://github.com/TeamMolecule/mepsdk).

-Check CMakeLists for flags used to compile MeP code for Venezia.
+Check sample Makefile for flags used to compile MeP code for Venezia.

 # Usage notes